genenetwork/gn-docs/general/help/facilities.md

 # Equipment

 The core [GeneNetwork team](https://github.com/genenetwork/) and [Pangenome team](https://github.com/pangenome) at UTHSC maintains modern Linux servers and storage systems for genetic, genomic, pangenome, pangenetics and phenome analyses.
 Machines are located in in the main UTHSC machine room of the Lamar Alexander Building at UTHSC (Memphis TN campus).
+This is a physically secure location with raised floors and an advanced fire extinguishing system.

 We have access to this space for upgrades and hardware maintenance.
 We use remote racadm and/or ipmi to all machines for out-of-band maintenance.
 Issues and work packages are tracked through our 'tissue' [tracker board](https://issues.genenetwork.org/) and we use git repositories for documentation, issue tracking and planning (mostly public and some private repos available on request).